 The machinery I speak of is becoming increasingly sophisticated to where an operator sitting alongside a CNC machine can quickly create components for a piece of furniture.
 At the hand tool end, the debate swirls around what constitutes traditional woodworking.
 Should wood be prepared and dimensioned by hand?
 Should this grunt work be performed by machines with the emphasis then shifting to hand tools?
 Can the use of power tools be combined with hand tools in a truly traditional woodworking shop?
 Would our woodworking forefathers have embraced machinery if it had existed in their historical period?

-Interestingly, components of this debate also occurred during the advent of the Industrial Age in the late 1800’s.
+Interestingly, elements of this debate also occurred during the advent of the Industrial Age in the late 1800’s.
 The reasons then to not embrace machinery were somewhat similar.
 Machines were thought to remove the human touch and craft component from furniture.
 Skills which had been passed down through generations of woodworkers would be lost.
 Victory was achieved with the advent of the Arts & Crafts movement, but this was short-lived.
 Eventually, the use of machinery in woodworking won the battle resulting in the further distancing of woodworkers from their traditional craft.
 Over 100 years of woodworking production advancements later and traditional woodworking is once again being embraced.
 The reasons are similar to the repudiation of the Industrial Age with the only difference being that we are today on the cusp of full automation in production woodworking manufacturing.
 Developments to facilitate and expedite production are occurring at a faster pace than ever before.

 So, although it seems strange today to embrace traditional hand tool methods, it is more relevant in light of the possibility of forever losing a centuries old craft.
 Thumbs up to the many private schools dedicated to teaching traditional hand-oriented woodworking skills today.
 Traditional woodworking has effectively ceased to be taught in mainstream schools, fewer and fewer parents immerse themselves in woodworking to pass down to children.
 Some have mentioned the traditional craft is on its death bed.
 Woodworking taught in schools today tends to focus on automation and heavy use of machinery.
-In the big picture, the resurgence of traditional woodworking methods using hand tools could therefore not occur at a better time in history!
+In the big picture, the resurgence of traditional woodworking methods using hand tools could not occur at a better time in history!

 I must admit that it can be confusing for an entry level woodworker of which path to follow today.
 Is their work intended to be batched out or instead created as one-offs?
 The larger issue becomes the processes used to achieve this goal.
 The use of modern technology can be enticing, where visions of machines magically create components for furniture never ceases to amaze.
 Machinery manufacturers are constantly upgrading their offerings to where the learning curve for CNC is rapidly diminishing.
 This would be at the extreme end of full automation.
 At the traditional end, new and often improved releases of traditional hand tools continue to occur.
 High quality and precisely machined hand tools are widely available today.
 The single most common and necessary component in the traditional, hand tool equation is the necessity to manually push or pull a hand plane, saw or chisel in order to prepare wood, smooth wood or to create joinery.
 So a large component of manual labor is involved.

 A woodworker with many years of experience may have come to terms with the direction they wish to follow.
-In many cases, they pursue a quieter, less hurried form of woodworking.
+In many cases, they embrace a quieter, less hurried form of woodworking.
 Their woodworking passion is better served in the enjoyment of creating a piece rather than simply achieving the end goal.
 Instead, somebody just starting out will perhaps wonder why today they should be performing manual tasks such as hand planing, hand sawing boards and creating joinery by hand.
 After all, isn’t this why machinery was created, to facilitate the processing of boards used in furniture making?
 Hasn’t the trend in industry always been to make our jobs easier and more productive?

 In my studio practice, it is preferable for me to be closer to the wood and work with its characteristics and inherent beauty.
 Today, I use machines to prepare wood in the initial stages and to dimension it.
 Afterwards, all processes in my furniture making incorporate the use of hand tools.
 I will always seek a method to use a hand tool to perform a task before ever considering using a machine.
 So this is how I have come to terms with the question of maintaining traditional methods in my own work.
-I find this to be the best compromise in coping with an ever-increasing technological and production-oriented world.
+I find this to be the best compromise in coping with an ever-increasing fast-paced, technological and production-oriented world.